haaandolo/haaandolo/README.md

 - 👋 Hi, I’m Eric Lee
-- 👀 I’m interested in data science and statistics
+- 👀 I’m interested in data science, computer science and math/statistics

 <!---
 haaandolo/haaandolo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.